- Arts and Design

 Buying the read-to-cut rolls of sandpaper is economical, and each roll lasts for quite a while.
 I keep several different grits on-hand to tackle different sanding jobs.
 For general purposes, 120 grit sandpaper works well.

+This is the landing drum that I use with my drill press.
 The large 3" diameter makes this sanding drum perfect for smoothing curves and rounding over corners.

 Drum Sanding Tips: